4 Ways to Stop Your Dog from Eating his Own Poop

 In the meantime, you will need to figure out short-term solutions to stop your dog from eating his own poop.
 This will take a bit of effort but you need to try and pick up and discard the poop as soon as the dog has finished his toilet business.
 This is much easier if your dog follows a specific pooping schedule every day.

 If it’s not possible for you to discard the poop immediately after the dog is done, you could then try making the poop unappetizing.
 This is to reduce the likelihood of your dog eating his poop until you have time to pick up and discard it.

 One way might be to put hot sauce on the dog’s poop (check with the vet first in case the hot sauce poses any other problems for the dog).
 Your dog will eventually learn that it’s unpleasant to sniff and eat the poop.
 Make sure to reward the dog whenever he walks away.
 Bitter apple spray could also work as an alternative.

 4. Add Canned Pumpkin to their Meals

-This is a hit-or-miss but adding a spoonful of canned pumpkin to your dog’s meal may discourage their poop-eating behavior.
+This is a hit-or-miss but worthwhile trying given how simple it is to do.
+Adding a spoonful of canned pumpkin to your dog’s meal may help discourage their poop-eating behavior.
 The pumpkin supposedly makes the poop taste bad for the dog.
-Adding a small amount of pineapple or meat tenderizer may also have the same effect.
+Adding a small amount of pineapple may also have the same effect.